Huaibei: Industry

 Huaibei is the home to numerous chemical, construction, machinery, textile, power, electronics, and mineral industrial firms.
 The city has over 2,000 industrial enterprises, of which 22 large and medium-sized ones are run by the state.

 The annual output of raw coal from Huaibei is 2,000 million tons, ranking first in eastern China.

 The power industry has also developed rapidly and is currently ranked third in eastern China - Huaibei Power Station has a total installed capacity of 950 MW and an annual electricity output of 620 GW.
 The Huaibei No. 2 Power Station, with the total installed capacity of l.2 GW, is also being built.

 The textile industry in Huaibei is ranked second in Anhui.
 It has established a comprehensive system of printing and dyeing, wool and silk spinning, and knitting processes.
 The textile firms have 200,000 spindles, 15,000 looms, with a printing & dyeing capacity of 110 million meters.

 Huaibei's winemaking industry is over 1,000 years old.
 The Kouzi wine from the city has an annual output of 20,000 tons.

 The construction industry is developing rapidly with an annual cement output of 2 million tons.

 The chemical industry focuses on industrial products such as fertilizers, coke, sulphuric acid, and rubber.

 The metallurgy, machinery, electronics, and food industries have also produced more than 100 kinds of products have reached or been approaching the national or international level.

 Agriculture

 Huaibei is the main agriculture base for producing and exporting grain, cotton, and domestic animals.
 The main crops are wheat, maize, cotton, broad bean, rice, and potato.
-Livestocks include cattle, horse, pig, goat, rabbit, and domestic birds, etc. More than of land has been cultivated for fisheries that contain a large number of fish, shrimps, and crabs.
+Livestocks include cattle, horse, pig, goat, rabbit, and domestic birds, etc. More than 13333 ha of land has been cultivated for fisheries that contain a large number of fish, shrimps, and crabs.
 The city is part of the National Agricultural Comprehensive Development Zones in Huanghai and Huaihai.